This-is-Ben/contact-app/README.md

 # Getting Started with Contact App

-## Available Scripts
+## To Begin

-Once the repository has been cloned or downloaded, the application can be run from the project directory.
+The repository need to been cloned or downloaded.
+The application can then be run from the project directory.
 You can start by running:

 ### `npm install`